ESP32 based Bluetooth iBeacon

 #include "esp_sleep.h"

 Define the sleep duration for ESP32.
-Here the ESP32 will be in deep sleep for duration of 10 seconds and it will advertise and then again go to deep sleep for 10 seconds.
+Here, the ESP32 will be in deep sleep for a duration of 10 seconds, and it will advertise and then again go to deep sleep for 10 seconds.

 #define GPIO_DEEP_SLEEP_DURATION 10

-Here the RTC_DATA_ATTR is defined.
-Note that if you define a global variable with RTC_DATA_ATTR attribute, the variable will be placed into RTC_SLOW_MEM memory.
-So the structure declared as RTC_DATA_ATTR and copying the dynamic memory to this structure before a deep sleep helps recovering this into dynamic memory after wake up.
-In simple words we are saving the time in static memory from dynamic memory to recover it again after a deep sleep.
-Here the two variables are defined.
-The ‘last’ is used to get the last time when the ESP32 went to deep sleep and bootcount is used count number of resets.
+Here, the RTC_DATA_ATTR is defined.
+Note that if you define a global variable with the RTC_DATA_ATTR attribute, the variable will be placed into the RTC_SLOW_MEM memory.
+So the structure declared as RTC_DATA_ATTR and copying the dynamic memory to this structure before a deep sleep helps recover this into dynamic memory after waking up.
+In simple words, we are saving the time in static memory from dynamic memory to recover it again after a deep sleep.
+Here, the two variables are defined.
+The ‘last’ is used to get the last time when the ESP32 went to deep sleep, and bootcount is used to count the number of resets.

 RTC_DATA_ATTR static time_t last;